CueBitts/CueBitts.github.io/readme.md

 can click to add line
 I used the loops to add event listeners that when clicked change the color of the line from gray to red.

+can hover to preview line
+I used event listeners again that when hovered over change the color of the line from gray to light gray.